-- D. Cash and Cash Equivalents This classification appears on the Statement of Net Assets and the Statement of Cash Flows and includes undeposited receipts, petty cash, cash on deposit with private bank accounts, and short-term investments with the State Treasurer's Cash and Investment Pool (a governmental external investment pool).
+- D. Cash and Cash Equivalents This classification appears on the Statement of Net Assets and the Statement of Cash Flows and includes undeposited receipts, petty cash, cash on deposit with private bank accounts, overnight repurchase agreements, and short-term investments with the State Treasurer's Cash and Investment Pool (a governmental external investment pool).
 The short-term investment portfolio maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdraw cash at any time without prior notice or penalty. - E. Receivables Receivables consist of tuition and fees charges to students and charges for auxiliary enterprises' sales and services.
-Receivables also include amounts due from the federal government, State and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants.
-Receivables are recorded at book value with no provision for doubtful accounts considered necessary. - F. Inventories Inventories, consisting of expendable supplies and merchandise for resale, are stated at the lower of cost or market value using the first-in, first-out method. - G. Capital Assets Capital assets are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
+Receivables also include amounts due from the Federal government, state and local governments, and private sources in connection with reimbursement of allowable expenditures made pursuant to contracts and grants that are verifiable, measurable, and expected to be collected and available for expenditures for which the resource providers conditions have been satisfied.
+Receivables are recorded net of estimated uncollectible amounts. - F. Inventories Bookstore inventories, consisting of merchandise for resale, are stated at the lower of cost or market value using the first-in, first-out method.
+All other inventories held by the College are priced at the lower of cost or market value using the last invoice method. - G. Capital Assets Capital assets are stated at cost at date of acquisition or fair value at date of donation in the case of gifts.
 The College capitalizes assets that have a value or cost in excess of \$5,000 at the date of acquisition and an expected useful life of one or more years.
 Library books are expensed.

-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 15 to 25 years for general infrastructure, 20 to 40 years for buildings, and 3 to 15 years for equipment.
+Depreciation is computed using the straight-line and/or units of output method over the estimated useful lives of the assets, generally 10 to 15 years for infrastructure, 10 to 40 years for buildings, and 3 to 15 years for equipment.

-H. Noncurrent Long-Term Liabilities - Noncurrent long-term liabilities include compensated absences that will not be paid within the next fiscal year.

-I. Compensated Absences - The College's policy is to record the cost of vacation leave when earned.
-The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each July 1st or for which an employee can be paid upon termination of employment.
+- H. Restricted Assets Restricted assets represent assets whose use is restricted by external parties or by law through constitutional provisions or enabling legislation. - I. Noncurrent Long Term Liabilities Noncurrent long-term liabilities include compensated absences that will not be paid within the next fiscal year. - J. Compensated Absences The College's policy is to record the cost of vacation leave when earned.
+The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each January 1st or for which an employee can be paid upon termination of employment.
 Also, any accumulated vacation leave in excess of 30 days at year-end is converted to sick leave.
+Under this policy, the accumulated vacation leave for each employee at June 30th equals the leave carried forward at the previous December 31st plus the leave earned, less the leave taken between January 1st and June 30th.

-When classifying compensated absences into current and noncurrent, leave is considered taken using a last-in, first-out method.
+When classifying compensated absences into current and noncurrent, leave is considered taken using a last in, first out method.

-J. Net Assets - The College's net assets are classified as follows:
+K. Net Assets - The College's net assets are classified as follows:

-Invested in Capital Assets - This represents the College's total investment in capital assets.
+Invested in Capital Assets, Net of Related Debt - This represents the College's total investment in capital assets, net of outstanding debt obligations related to those capital assets.